Amiri Baraka: Controversies

-White people
+Baraka's work has been criticized for being racist, homophobic, antisemitic and misogynist among others.

+Anti-white sentiment

+Baraka and his writings emanated extreme and hostile anti-white sentiment.
+He viewed blacks as morally superior than whites, whom he believed were innately evil.

+In his 1984 autobiography, he wrote:
-The following is from a 1965 essay:

-Most American white men are trained to be fags.
+The following is from a 1965 essay:Most American white men are trained to be fags.
 For this reason it is no wonder their faces are weak and blank ...
 The average ofay [white person] thinks of the black man as potentially raping every white lady in sight.
 Which is true, in the sense that the black man should want to rob the white man of everything he has.
 But for most whites the guilt of the robbery is the guilt of rape.
 That is, they know in their deepest hearts that they should be robbed, and the white woman understands that only in the rape sequence is she likely to get cleanly, viciously popped.

 In 2009, he was again asked about the quote, and placed it in a personal and political perspective:

 Those quotes are from the essays in Home, a book written almost fifty years ago.
 The anger was part of the mindset created by, first, the assassination of John Kennedy, followed by the assassination of Patrice Lumumba, followed by the assassination of Malcolm X amidst the lynching, and national oppression.
 A few years later, the assassination of Martin Luther King and Robert Kennedy.
 What changed my mind was that I became a Marxist, after recognizing classes within the Black community and the class struggle even after we had worked and struggled to elect the first Black Mayor of Newark, Kenneth Gibson.

+Misogyny and advocacy of rape

+Baraka advocated for the rape of white women by Black men, believing that it was a politically legitimate act.
+Baraka objectified white women, believing that they served as a location of racial struggle rather than as human beings.
+He implied that white women would enjoy being raped by Black men, experiencing the rape as "sexually exhilarating—a God-like gift that no white man could give to her".
+If she did not, and she instead perceived her rape by a Black man as a "beast-like violation", then she was racist.
+Author bell hooks commented on Baraka's misogyny in her book Ain't I a Woman?:

+Homophobia

+Baraka frequently denounced homosexuality in his writing.
+He employed homophobic slurs in his writings (e.g. faggot), usually against white men, but also against black men he disagreed with.
+Some critics have alleged Baraka's homophobia to be suppressed homosexual desire.